 To enhance your experience and understanding of the Día de los Muertos Celebration, the Garden is offering special additions to the festival:

-Ofrenda or Offering, in the traditional Mexican celebration of Día de los Muertos, is created to remember the dead and to honor ancestors.
+Ofrenda or Offering, in the traditional Mexican celebration of Día de los Muertos.
 A special spot in the home is customarily selected to put photographs, flowers, decorations, lit candles and the favorite food and drink of those who have passed away.
 This act of preparing an altar of offerings to the dead helps transform grief into acceptance.
-In Arizona, the making of portable Ofrendas to be displayed for exhibition has become an urban form of contemporary cultural expression.
-These altars recently have been made to address social issues and as memorials to victims of violence.
-Expand your knowledge of Día de los Muertos through the beauty and creativity of Ofrenda installations by 10 local and renowned artists.
-All installations are original pieces that have been created specifically for this exhibition.
+View original Ofrenda installations by local Arizona artists that have been created specifically for this exhibition.

 Cuisine and Culture of Día de los Muertos